What is chronic kidney disease (CKD)?

 Can CKD be prevented or avoided?

-People who are at risk of CKD can do things to help prevent it.
+If you are at risk of CKD, there are things you can do to prevent it:

-- Lower your blood pressure if it is too high.
+- Lower your blood pressure.
 Medicines called ACE inhibitors and angiotensin-II receptor blockers can help.
 They also can keep kidney damage from getting worse.
-Exercise and a healthy diet can help to lower your blood pressure.

 - Manage your blood sugar level if you have diabetes.
 This often includes taking medicine and making changes to diet and exercise.

-- Quit smoking if you smoke.
+- Quit smoking.
 Smoking damages your kidneys and raises blood pressure.
 It can interfere with blood pressure medicines.

 Treatment for CKD depends on the cause of your condition.
 CKD can cause other problems.
 Talk with your doctor about how to treat these.
 They may have you take medicine for: